Capital Markets and ESG: The Alberta Advantage

 Alberta is Canada’s leading jurisdiction for renewable investment.
 Rystad predicts over 80% of renewable investment will take place in Alberta over the next five years.
 Investors are already making Alberta their renewable energy home.
 Over $2B has been invested since July 2019.

-According to the International Energy Agency (IEA), low carbon hydrogen production is crucial to meeting global net-zero targets.
-Alberta, home to 70% of the marketable natural gas in Canada, leading technical expertise and innovative decarbonization technologies like CCUS, offers an opportunity to supply low carbon fuels like hydrogen to markets internationally.
+Alberta is home to 70% of the marketable natural gas in Canada.
+Alongside leading technical expertise and innovative decarbonization technologies like CCUS, the province offers an opportunity to supply low carbon fuels like hydrogen to markets internationally.

 Oil and Gas including methane abatement

 As one of the world’s largest oil and gas producers, investments into lower carbon fuels and lower carbon energy options can be found here in Alberta.
-Did you know?
-Ninety per cent of major oil producers in Canada – largely in Alberta – have committed to net-zero by 2050 through further emissions intensity reduction, mitigation,…
+Did you know ninety per cent of major oil producers in Canada – largely in Alberta – have committed to net-zero by 2050?

 Cleantech innovation for global decarbonization